 No law or regulation permits workers to remove themselves from situations that endanger health or safety without jeopardizing continued employment.

 There was a large informal sector but no credible data on the number of workers employed there.

-The Ministry of Labor is responsible for enforcing occupational health and safety standards, wages, and work hours; however, resources allotted to enforcement were insufficient, and enforcement was ineffective.
-The ministry employed one labor inspector and four controllers.
-The Labor Inspectorate conducted 30 inspections, including within EFZs, during the year based on complaints about illegal labor conditions and found violations in every case.
+The Ministry of Labor is responsible for enforcing OSH standards, wages, and work hours; however, resources allotted to enforcement were insufficient, and enforcement was ineffective.
+The ministry did not employ a sufficient number of inspectors to deter violations.
+During the year the Labor Inspectorate conducted 30 inspections, including within EFZs, based on complaints of illegal labor conditions; the inspectorate found violations in every case.
 Because of lack of enforcement, penalties were insufficient to deter violations.

-Resources provided to enforce the law, including inspections, were inadequate.
-The Labor Inspectorate had insufficient resources to train inspectors, conduct regular preventive inspections, or pursue enforcement of previous cases.
 The most common remedy for violations was for the labor inspector to visit the offending business and explain how to correct the violation.
-If the business complied, there was no penalty.
+If the business corrected the violation, there was no penalty.

 Migrants were particularly vulnerable to labor violations.
-Workers across several industries or sectors sometimes faced hazardous working conditions, particularly in the construction sector and at ports.
+Workers in several industries and sectors sometimes faced hazardous working conditions, particularly in the construction sector and at ports.
 Hazards included, for example, improper safety equipment and inadequate safety training.
 According to the Labor Inspectorate, workers typically reported improper termination, not abuses of safety standards.